-Academic dishonesty, as in cheating and plagiarism, is not acceptable.
-Cheating includes the copying of another student's work, such as homework, class work, or test answers, as one's own.
-Plagiarism is the use of another person's original ideas or writing without giving credit to the true author.
-A student found to have engaged in academic dishonesty will be subject to loss of credit for the work in question, as well as disciplinary penalties, according to the Student Code of Conduct.
+Academic dishonesty, as in cheating, plagiarism and unauthorized communication between students during an examination, is not acceptable.
+Cheating includes the copying of another student's work as one's own.
+Plagiarism is the use of another person's original ideas or writing without giving credit to the true author (including the unauthorized use of artificial intelligence (AI) such as ChatGPT).
+A student found to have engaged in academic dishonesty will be subject to grading consequences/loss of credit for the work in question, as well as disciplinary penalties, according to the Student Code of Conduct.